GET IN TOUCH

 Will my bank charge fees for processing a levy?

-Financial institutions are legally allowed to charge processing fees when handling levy actions.
-These charges are deducted directly from the levied account balance and reduce funds available to pay debt.
-Such fees are separate from tax debt or court judgment amounts, so taxpayers should confirm specific costs with their bank before levy funds are transferred.
+Financial institutions are legally permitted to charge processing fees for levy actions.
+These charges are deducted directly from the levied account balance, reducing the funds available to pay the debt.
+Such fees are separate from tax debt or court judgment amounts, so taxpayers should confirm specific costs with their bank before funds are transferred for a levy.

 Can Social Security benefits or pension payments be levied?

-Federal and state laws protect certain government benefits, including social security, supplemental security income, pension payments, veterans' benefits, and unemployment benefits.
-However, taxpayers must act quickly and file an exemption claim with bank statements or other documents.
-Exempt funds may be taken without timely filing, and recovering them after transfer is difficult under Minnesota state law.
+Federal and state laws protect certain funds from levy.
+Under Minn.
+Stat. § 550.37, some categories of income may be exempt.
+However, taxpayers must act quickly and file an exemption claim with the required bank statements and documentation.
+Exempt funds may be taken without timely filing, and recovering them after transfer is difficult under Minnesota law.
+Taxpayers should review the Exemption Claim Form included with the levy notice to identify which funds qualify.